SSilence/php-imap-client/README.md

 PHP-imap-client can be installed 2 ways.
 The first composer and the second manual

 ### 1) Composer
-Untill Big o' 2.0 is ready, use the following command to install PHP-imap-library:
+Use the following command to install php-imap-client library:
-`composer require ssilence/php-imap-client dev-master`
+`composer require ssilence/php-imap-client:^3.0`

 ### 2) Manual
 1) Download the files from github or the releases page